hphelion/documentation/vpn-quickstart.md

 2. Check for errors in the */etc/auth.log* file.

-3. If able to connect the gateway VMs, but not go any further, validate that port-security is set to False (See [Create ports adn disable anti-spoofing](#port)).
+3. If able to connect the gateway VMs, but not go any further, validate that port-security is set to False (See [Create ports and disable anti-spoofing](#port)).

 4. If unable to ping the VMs behind the VPN ensure that you have set up the necessary routes on the non-gateway VM (See [Set up routes on non-gateway instance](#routes)).